mantolo/wireframe-app/README.md

 ```

 It will take a while to start up whole stack, allow to wait up to 20 seconds
-once see `wireframe-app` appears in docker desktop with 3 containers inside (you should see 2 running, 1 exited 0), it should be good to go
+once `wireframe-app` appears in docker desktop with 3 containers inside `wireframe-app` (you should see 2 running, 1 exited 0), it should be good to go

 ## Add test data into db